adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

 * Whoa -- add scriptclass feature to generate unique hash codes (use psobject.members.gethashcode(), assuming it stays stable)
-* Remove __GetSimpleConnection
 * Add full pipeline support to consent commands
+* Register-GraphApplication
+* Add confidential client to user auth for app creation and commands
 * Make new-graphapplication explicitly use confidential / public
 * Add times to new-graphapplication and new-localgraphcertificate
-* Possibly remove query support from Remove-GraphItem if queries on DELETE method are not supported
 * Make Uri argument a non-array
 * Add default graph connection
 * Add named graph connections
 * Add connection enumeration
-* Add Get-GraphConnection
+* Possibly remove query support from Remove-GraphItem if queries on DELETE method are not supported
 * Add retry to service principal creation
 * Fix ScriptClass issue where interpolation of a string using $this for a static member may not work during argument completion
-* Rename Get-GraphApplicationConsent to Get-GraphConsent
 * Add ScriptProperty computed fields to displayformatter?
 * Add return types to cmdlets
 * Change autographps to use dynamic scope implementation